 It has also meant spending more time having fun, and less time trying to find restaurants that serve vegan food or booking hotels with kitchens.
 As long as there’s a microwave at the destination (whether it’s in the lobby or our hotel room), it’s easy to get a hearty, healthy dinner going in a snap.

-Inspired by the flavors of the U.S.’s Southern cuisine, Slow Cooker Black-Eyed Peas, Okra and Tomatoes is one of my favorite slow cooker meals.
+Inspired by the flavors of the U.S.’s Southern cuisine, this vegan stewed black-eyed peas and okra recipe is one of my favorite slow cooker meals.
 It’s great for freezing for a road trip, freezing for a future meal, or eating on the spot.
 It’s easy to make and very hearty.
 Served over a heaping pile of quinoa, it’s loaded with protein, fiber, essential vitamins and flavor.
-Absolutely delicious!

 Slow Cooker Black-Eyed Peas, Okra and Tomatoes